 A logical routing breakdown:

-- Days 2 to 4: Shkoder and the northern Alps — the Theth to Valbona hike
+- Days 2 to 4 — Shkoder and the northern Alps: the Theth to Valbona hike

-- Days 5 to 6: Berat — the castle district and the town of a thousand windows
+- Days 5 to 6 — Berat: the castle district and the town of a thousand windows

-- Days 7 to 8: Gjirokaster — the stone city, the Ottoman bazaar, and the Enver Hoxha birthplace museum
+- Days 7 to 8 — Gjirokaster: the stone city, the Ottoman bazaar, and the Enver Hoxha birthplace museum

-- Days 9 to 10: The Riviera — Dhermi, Gjipe, or Borsh
+- Days 9 to 10 — The Riviera: Dhermi, Gjipe, or Borsh

-Pro Tip: Do not attempt to combine Berat and Gjirokaster into a single long day trip.
+Pro Tip: Do not try to combine Berat and Gjirokaster into a single long day trip.
 Each deserves an overnight stay.
 The evening light on Berat Castle and the early morning calm in Gjirokaster’s bazaar are the exact experiences that rushed itineraries eliminate.

 Which Albanian Riviera beaches are actually worth visiting?